marioroy/mandelbrot-python/README.md

 **Python Scripts**

+Rendering on the GPU requires double-precision support on the device.
+On FreeBSD, install pocl for OpenCL on the CPU.
+It works quite well.
+On Windows, run vcvars.bat first (Visual Studio) for CUDA/OpenCL.

 ```text
 mandel_queue.py   - Run parallel using a queue for IPC
 mandel_stream.py  - Run parallel using a socket for IPC